Mousehop logo

 Mousehop is an open-source software KVM — glide a single cursor, keyboard, and clipboard across your Linux, macOS, and Windows machines over the local network.
 No KVM hardware, no cloud.

-The name is the whole pitch — your mouse, hopping from one screen to the next.
+The name is the whole pitch — your mouse, hopping from screen to screen.

 What's new in Mousehop